 The writers have let the mythos or stories they have generated get so thick and convoluted that a new reader/viewer has very little chance of understanding the significance of anything.
 They are 'locked out' of understanding the story by all the reliance on continuity.

 This is one of the main bones of contention between creators and executives.
 Executives generally want each episode to potentially bring in new audience.
 Creators generally want to entertain the audience they have.
 In a rare case of this wiki taking the side of the executive meddlers, we have to admit that continuity lock-out is never caused by the execs.
 It has to be written.
-When executives fear this condition developing, and either attempt to prevent it before it takes hold, or kill it once it has developed, you have The Firefly Effect.

 The standard answer to this issue is the Previously On segment: many shows on this list open each episode with a short capsule summary of events you should be aware of.
 Of course, Previously Ons have their own drawbacks, such as inadvertently providing spoilers or flat-out not working (because it is impossible to explain everything adequately in the space of 60 seconds).
 The better answer is Better on DVD: after all, the best way for anyone to understand any show is to buy the DVDs and watch it from the beginning, sometimes more than once or with the help of fan annotations.
 (Of course, this was not possible prior to the late 1990s; VHS collections of TV shows tended to be pretty spotty, or "best of" collections with more thematic than narrative coherence.)